 - Responsibilities for machinery and equipment are not properly segregated.
-The Staff Accountant who has access to the general ledger and blank check stock oversees the annual inventory process, adds and removes assets from the accounting information system, disposes of assets, and tags equipment.
+The Staff Accountant who has access to the general ledger oversees the annual inventory process, adds and removes assets from the accounting information system, disposes of assets, and tags equipment.
 Management only approves equipment and machinery requisitions.
-During our audit there was no indication of management review and approval of any adjustments/journal entries to capital assets. - College personnel do not properly tag machinery and equipment or document their location.
-During our physical inspection of equipment, forty-two out of one hundred twenty-six items were not properly tagged or in their assigned location. - Four items on the equipment reports were duplicates due to changing accounting systems.
-The subsidiary for equipment was not reconciled to the general ledger at
+During our audit, there was no management review and approval of any adjustments/journal entries to capital assets. - The College did not perform a physical inventory of equipment at June 30, 2006, nor prepare a reconciliation between the subsidiary for equipment and the general ledger.
+In addition, the College's internal equipment audit disclosed 380 items totaling \$779,232.39 missing because items were not properly tagged or their location improperly documented.